gruntjs/grunt-docs/Grunt-0.4-release-checklist.md

 * update grunt dependency to ~0.4.0
 * update gruntplugin devDependencies (after gruntplugins are published)

-## all contrib plugins
+## former core tasks which are now contrib plugins
 * update CHANGELOG to say "Extracted from grunt, compatible with grunt 0.4.0."
-* update package.json "main" to point to Gruntfile.js (any reason??)
+* update package.json "main" to point to Gruntfile.js
-* update gruntplugin devDependencies (chicken and egg)
+* update gruntplugin devDependencies
 * update docs to point to task configuration docs (remove duplicate docs from tasks)

-## original contrib plugins
+## all other contrib plugins
-* update CHANGELOG to say "Now compatible with grunt 0.4.0."
-* Include major version number that works with 0.3 in overview.
+* Document which major version number still works with 0.3 in docs/overview.
-* bump major version
+* bump major version (update CHANGELOG to say "Now compatible with grunt 0.4.0.)
-* update gruntplugin devDependencies (chicken and egg)
 * update docs to point to task configuration docs (remove duplicate docs from tasks)

-## new contrib plugins
-* ???

 ## grunt-contrib
 * update grunt-contrib to include latest plugins